rubengc/GamiPress/readme.md

 ### Powerful add-ons to extend GamiPress ###

+* [Notifications](https://gamipress.com/add-ons/gamipress-notifications/) - Instantly notify of achievements, steps and/or points awards completion to your users.
+* [Progress Maps](https://gamipress.com/add-ons/gamipress-progress-maps/) - Add interactive achievements progress maps to your site.
+* [Progress](https://gamipress.com/add-ons/gamipress-progress/) - Attractively show to your users their progress of completion of any achievement.
 * [Leaderboards](https://gamipress.com/add-ons/gamipress-leaderboards/) - Add leaderboards to intensify the gamification of your site.
 * [Social Share](https://gamipress.com/add-ons/gamipress-social-share/) - Award your users for sharing your website content on social networks.
 * [Easy Digital Downloads Discounts](https://gamipress.com/add-ons/gamipress-edd-discounts/) - Award discounts for achievement completion on Easy Digital Downloads.